 - Run a Revenue Report to see all the revenue generated from your Tessitura list email campaign.

-- See your customer's emails in Tessitura using Box Office Insights - the WordFly custom screen.
+- See your customer's emails in Tessitura using the WordFly custom screen, Box Office Insight.

 - Set up Page responses for Tessitura to receive all of your RSVP and Survey responses directly in your database.

-We recommend reviewing these articles and following this workflow for importing your Centaman lists into WordFly, sending email campaigns and then reviewing your email response data in Centaman.
+We recommend reviewing these articles and following this workflow for importing your Centaman lists into WordFly, sending email campaigns, and reviewing your email response data in Centaman.

 - First, build your lists in Centaman.

 - Import a Centaman list (First build your query list in Centaman).